Loading...

 Portion Control

-Reduce the portion size of both the chicken curry and instant white rice.
-Smaller portions can help minimize the glucose spike.
+Reduce the portion size of both the chicken curry and the instant white rice.
+Smaller portions can help moderate the glucose spike.

 Increase Fiber Intake